 - Nutella – Feel free to use homemade or store-bought Nutella or chocolate spread for the filing.

-- Cinnamon and Sugar – These ingredients are combined to use as a coating, making your doughscuit extra sweet.
+- Cinnamon and Sugar – These ingredients combine to create a coating, making your doughscuit extra sweet.

 - Oil – Used for frying to create the crisp, golden, doughnut-like exterior we’re looking to achieve.